- Recognize the emotions associated with suspecting and reporting child abuse or neglect.

 The same protective factors that help families cope with challenges apply to all of us as adults.
 Let’s explore each of the protective factors and how they might apply to your work with staff members.
 This material has been adapted from the Preventing Child Maltreatment and Promoting Well-Being: A Network for Action 2013 Resource Guide by the U.S. Department of Health and Human Services.

 We all need the ability to cope with the stresses of everyday life.
 In the context of this particular course, let’s think about the stresses associated with suspecting and reporting child abuse or neglect.
-Staff may feel stress that they are unable to protect a child.
-They may feel stress over their relationship with the family.
-They may feel stressed about their reputation in the program or the program’s reputation in the community.
-The emotions staff feel may make them feel less capable of doing their jobs.
-Stress can reduce their capacity to think creatively, be patient, problem solve, and try new skills – all strategies that are necessary in child and youth programs.
-The stress might make a staff member feel less capable of doing their job or less capable of protecting children.
-The stress may reduce their capacity to cope with the stresses of work and their own family lives.
-Each one of us has strengths we can draw upon: faith, flexibility, humor, communication skills, problem-solving skills, mutually supportive caring relationships, or the ability to identify and access outside resources (https://www.childwelfare.gov/topics/preventing/).
+The emotions you experience may make you feel less capable of doing your job.
+The stress may reduce your capacity to cope with the stresses of your own family life.
+Each one of us has strengths we can draw upon: faith, flexibility, humor, communication skills, problem-solving skills, mutually supportive caring relationships, or the ability to identify and access outside resource.
 We can take the time to make sure we nurture and expand these strengths in ourselves and others.
-Build some time for fun into your program.
-Encourage one another.

 We all need tools to help us do our jobs.
-It is OK—and important—to ask for help when it is needed.
-You are a resource for the staff members in your program.
-You know the curriculum or programming, you know the community, you know the families.
-Provide the supports staff members need when they need it.
-Maybe they need help planning learning experiences, or maybe they need connected to a disability specialist.
-Know your staff members and help meet their needs.
-Also remember that they are not immune to stress outside of work, too.
-They might be experiencing any number of stressors at home.
+It is okay—and important—to ask for help when it is needed.
+Talk to your trainer or supervisor about ways you can get new ideas for your classroom, individual children, or families.
+Also remember that you are not immune to stress outside of work, too.
+You might be experiencing any number of stressors at home.
 Seek out and use community resources, whether it’s assistance with filing taxes, finding quality health care, or job assistance for a spouse or partner.

-This is the foundation of the work we do every day in child development and school-age programs.
-You will learn much more about this topic in the Social and Guidance courses.
-You will also learn about it in the Child Abuse and Neglect Prevention course.
-For now, understand your role as one of helping staff promote healthy relationships, communication skills, and self-expression.
+This is the foundation of the work you do every day in child development programs.
+Focusing on promoting children’s social and emotional competence can help you feel good about the work you do and can help you recover from trauma.
+You will learn much more about this topic in the Social & Emotional Development and the Positive Guidance courses.
+For now, understand your role as one of promoting healthy relationships, communication skills, and self-expression.

 Model